tonywzhang/Study-Guide-Notes/javascript.md

 Target phase – the event reached the target element.
 Bubbling phase – the event bubbles up from the element.

+#### Event Delegation

+Capturing and bubbling allow us to implement one of most powerful event handling patterns called event delegation.

+The idea is that if we have a lot of elements handled in a similar way, then instead of assigning a handler to each of them – we put a single handler on their common ancestor.

+In the handler we get event.target, see where the event actually happened and handle it.

 #### ES6 Changes

 Block Scope